- Blood Pressure

 The controversy surrounding the proper treatment of stable heart disease was highlighted a few years ago, when former President George W. Bush decided to have a stent placed, even though he had not had a heart attack and was not experiencing angina (chest pain caused by restricted blood flow to the heart).
 During an annual exam, his stress test showed an abnormality; then an angiography showed a blockage, and President Bush and his physicians decided to proceed with stenting.
 Of course, we don’t know all the details of President Bush’s condition, but the situation brings to light an important issue in healthcare in the U.S.: having a stent placed in the absence of symptoms is common in the U.S., but is it good medicine or malpractice?

-I have written previously about the COURAGE trial — a large and important study published in 2007, whose conclusion was that angioplasty and stent procedures (percutaneous coronary interventions or PCI) did not offer any survival advantage over medications alone.
+This was investigated in the COURAGE trial — a large and important study published in 2007, whose conclusion was that angioplasty and stent procedures (percutaneous coronary interventions or PCI) did not offer any survival advantage over medications alone.
 After five years of follow-up, the group of patients receiving PCI did not have fewer heart attacks or cardiac deaths than the group who received optimal medical therapy (OMT; modest lifestyle changes plus anti-platelet, blood pressure-lowering, and cholesterol-lowering medications).1

 Later on, meta-analyses of COURAGE and similar trials confirmed the lack of advantage of PCI over OMT.2-3 Further studies confirmed that PCI also did not provide any advantage over OMT for relief of angina symptoms.4 In 2015, long-term suvival data from the COURAGE trial was published, confirming no difference in the number of deaths between the PCI group and the medical therapy group over the course of approximately 12 years.5 In light of all this research, American Heart Association guidelines recommend medical therapy and lifestyle changes rather than these interventional or surgical procedures for first-line treatment of most patients with stable ischemic heart disease to reduce the risk of heart attack and death.6 The American Heart Association and American College of Cardiology have also published guidelines for appropriate use to help reduce the number of inappropriate PCI procedures.7